Covid-19: When and How to Travel in Japan with looming Coronavirus in 2021 and 2022

-The Coronavirus 🦠 outbreak really surprised the world.
+The Coronavirus 🦠 outbreak really surprised the world since early 2020.
 In the span of a couple of weeks, the virus first considered a "simple flu" only spreading in China (then on the Diamond Princess cruise ship off Yokohama) developed in a global pandemic, the biggest to happen in modern times, with dramatic figures as of 2021 early spring:

-- Hundred thousands deaths (not taking into account non-tested victims, procedures varying from country to country).
+- Nearly 3 million deaths (not including non-tested victims, procedures varying from country to country).

-About 80% of the most severely sick persons were the elderly (or patients with co-morbidity risk factors such as overweight, diabetes, high blood pressure or respiratory failure).
+Most of the severely sick patients were the elderly (and the others had co-morbidity risk factors such as overweight, diabetes, high blood pressure or respiratory failure).
 Many governments nonetheless decided to close their countries' borders, thus stopping all economic activity and travels.
-As a consequence, global tourism came to a sudden halt in March, and at the same time, the opportunity to go to Japan.
+Therefore, global tourism came to a sudden halt in March 2020, and at the same time, the opportunity to go to Japan.

-This article sums up the element and events that could prevent a travel to Japan.
+This article sums up the elements and events that could prevent a travel to Japan.
 It will be updated as new information become available.

-North America and Western Europe countries are the areas where Covid-19 outbreak was the most harmful in terms of death toll and economic consequences.
+North America and Western Europe were hit hard by the Covid-19 outbreak in terms of death toll and economic consequences.

-From March 2020 and to prevent the further spreading of the outbreak most of these areas’ countries decided on lockdown measures that were diversely enforced, such as:
+From March 2020 and to prevent the further spreading of the virus, all areas decided on lockdown measures that were diversely enforced, such as: